The birth of DaisyDisk

 Treemaps suck.
 They’re hard to read, they tend to shuffle all data on smallest changes, they’re messy and hard to navigate.
 Yes, one can handle these issues to some extent and certain modern implementations/researches can make them good enough, but still not good enough for us.

-Another approach can be seen in applications that use the Scanner while Linux users may recall Filelight – another similar implementation.
+Another approach can be seen in applications that use the “sunburst”, basically a multilevel pie chart, slightly tuned for displaying folders tree.
+My favorite is Scanner while Linux users may recall Filelight — another similar implementation.
 Unfortunately for us all, the Mac version of Filelight has never been usable for any real-life tasks, remaining a mere shadow of its Linux ancestor…

 It may sound naive now, but all we originally wanted was to create a Mac version of Scanner, just slightly more polished and usable.
 Display a list of sources, scan progress animation, resulting map.
 Profit!